MassTransit/MassTransit/docs/advanced/courier/builder.md

 The argument properties are mapped, by name, to the argument type from the routing slip using:

-- Explictly declared arguments, added to the itinerary with the activity
+- Explicitly declared arguments, added to the itinerary with the activity
-- Implictly mapped arguments, added as variables to the routing slip
+- Implicitly mapped arguments, added as variables to the routing slip

 To specify an explicit activity argument, specify the argument value while adding the activity using the routing slip builder.